Z3NTL3/ProxyBeast/README.md

     | ----------- | ----------- | ----------- |
     | Windows 10/11 (windows/amd64)      | [Installer](https://github.com/Z3NTL3/ProxyBeast/releases/download/v1.0.0/ProxyBeast-amd64-installer.exe)       | Windows installer |

-    > Installers and or bins for other platforms will be available very soon.<br>
+    > Installers and or bins for other platforms aren't available, you can build from scratch
-    > For now you can follow the guide below to build from source.
+    > or await upon completion of the WASM (web) variant of ProxyBeast

     #### Build from scratch